-Let’s Rethink This (LRT) is a tight team of Co-Creators who have come together to search out individuals, organizations and causes which have not gotten the attention their good works – impactful works – deserve and need if they are to be funded, partnered, and put to use.
+Let’s Rethink This (LRT) is a tight team of Co-Creators who came together in February 2021 to search out individuals, organizations, and causes which have not gotten the attention their important work – impactful work – they deserve and need if they are to be funded, partnered, and put to use.

-This is based on the real-world experience of Jerry Ashton, LRT’s founder, when he and a partner in 2014 created the respected charity RIP Medical Debt (RIP) but simply a “who are you, again?” struggling start-up.
-It wasn’t until RIP was featured in the Last Week Tonight when he used LRT’s services to publicly abolish almost $15 million in Texas medical debt.
+LRT came out of the real-world experience of Jerry Ashton, LRT’s co-founder, when he and a partner in January 2014 created the now widely-respected charity RIP Medical Debt (RIP) but simply a “who are you, again?” struggling start-up.
+It wasn’t until RIP was featured in the Last Week Tonight with John Oliver where the comedian used LRT’s charity status to publicly abolish almost $15 million in Texas medical debt.

-We at LRT are bringing that same energy to capture “lightning in a bottle” by engaging with others willing to rethink the world’s problems and provide Impact Solutions.
+We at LRT are bringing that same energy and acquired knowledge to capture “lightning in a bottle” by using the tools and approaches that caused RIP to become a media magnet.

-It is by way of a process incorporating awareness, compassion, education and action that LRT has polished over the past two years that our operation will achieve its goal to abolish $1 billion in positive and economic impact through partnering and propelling our client-partners to success.
+It is by way of a unique process which incorporates awareness, compassion, education, and action that LRT has polished over the past two years that our operation will achieve its goal corporate goal to create $1 billion in positive and economic impact through partnering with thought leaders and solution providers.

 By way of that, by purpose and almost by default, we are creating a community of people dedicated to solving problems, not complaining about them.